paulmayer-fullstacker/BlogPost/readmeSolution.md

 - Establish Relationships, by defining how entities relate to each other (i.e., one user has many posts, one post belongs to one category, one Post has many comments, one comment belongs to one user).

-This 'requirements' ata model naturally dictates our database schema and ORM models.
+This 'requirements' data model naturally dictates our database schema and ORM models.

 Define the API Endpoints: